In conversation with John Lees

 We're all conditioned by the late 20th Century job market, where vacancies were clearly identifiable and application processes predictable.

-In the last 20 years organisations have learned to fill roles efficiently with minimal cost, through social media, organisation web pages, and through word of mouth.
+In the last 20 years organisations have learned to fill roles efficiently with minimal cost – through social media, organisation web pages, and through word of mouth.

-This last method is the most perplexing for job hunters because instead of just needing good CV writing and organisation skills, now everyone needs to develop high level social skills to connect, influence and gain recommendations.
+This last method is the most perplexing for job hunters because instead of just needing good CV / resume writing and organisation skills, now everyone needs to develop high level social skills to connect, influence and gain recommendations.

 Career coaches in my view need to be particularly adept at coaching their clients in soft networking skills and authentic communication.